 The following audio materials are a collection of Jerry's recent speaking messages.
 New releases are added on a regular basis.
 Like us on Facebook to stay updated on new resources.

-- Prices include FREE SHIPPING within the U.S.
+- Price includes FREE SHIPPING anywhere in the U.S.

-- For shipping to Canada, $2.00 USD per item will be invoiced separately.
+- For shipping to Canada, $3.00 USD per book will be invoiced separately.

 "The Radical Relocation of God (Why I'm Pentecostal)"